2026 Level 3 Fitness Standards: Martial Excellence

 You must perform this test wearing “combat” clothing, such as boots, pants, top, etc. This is not to be done wearing gym clothes and running shoes.

 Phase 1 consists of a 2.5 mile ruck with a load of 80 lbs.
 This load is total, including clothing and water.
-Once you reach the 2.5-mile point, expeditiously drop the required weight and begin phase 2.
+The extra 40 lbs can be carried any way you see fit.
+With a sandbag, I would rest it across my shoulders.
+Once you reach the 2.5 mile point, drop the extra 40 lbs and proceed to Phase 2.

 Phase 3 is a “fire and movement” portion.
-Still wearing the 40 lb fighting load, you must high crawl 10 yards, then stand up and dash for 10 yards.
-Repeat until you’ve covered 100 yards.
+Still wearing the 40 lb fighting load, sprint 10 yards and drop to prone.
+Immediately get up and repeat for a total of 10 x 10-yard intervals, or 100 total yards.

 Points of Performance